Inderjit Singh (Singaporean politician)

-Inderjit Singh Dhaliwal (Note: ਇੰਦਰਜੀਤ ਸਿੰਘ ਧਾਲੀਵਾਲ) (born 5 June 1960) is a serial entrepreneur and former politician in Singapore's parliament representing the Ang Mo Kio Group Representation Constituency from 1996 to 2015.
+Inderjit Singh Dhaliwal (Note: ਇੰਦਰਜੀਤ ਸਿੰਘ ਧਾਲੀਵਾਲ) (born 5 June 1960) is Singaporean entrepreneur and former politician.
+He was a Member of Parliament for Ang Mo Kio GRC from 1996 to 2015.

 Early life

 Born in Punjab, India, Singh came to Singapore when he was 10 months old.

 Education

 Singh attended Kaki Bukit Primary School in Singapore and then progressed to Broadrick Secondary School and Temasek Junior College.
 He began his university education with a Bachelor of Engineering from Nanyang Technological University (NTU) in Electrical and Electronics.
 He graduated with honours from the institution in 1985.
-While at Nanyang Tech he founded the EEE Club and was the first chairman of the NTU Students' Union Council.
+While at NTU he founded the EEE Club and was the first chairman of the NTU Students' Union Council.
 He also helped start the NTI Alumni Association (later became NTUAC).

 After earning his bachelors, he continued his education at the University of Strathclyde in Scotland, earning an MBA in 1991.
 He received an honorary doctorate from Amity University in 2018.